 “I know,” responded Esperanza as she handed over a chocolate wrapped in a piece of wax paper.
 “That’s why I put chili in these.”

 The Doña reluctantly took the chocolate and put it in her mouth.
-Although she did tilt her head and raise her eyebrows in approval, Esperanza could tell that the candy was still too sweet for Doña Eva.
+Although she did tilt her head and raised her eyebrows in approval, Esperanza could tell that the candy was still too sweet for Doña Eva.

 “Señor?”
 Esperanza said, holding out another chocolate.
 Unlike his wife, Don José still had an affinity for sweets, though one could never tell from the absence of any belly fat around his waist.
 It was ironic that, of the two, his wife was the hefty one.